-Sugar Cookie RecipeHere's a recipe for sugar cookies using the "rolled cookie" method where the dough is rolled out and the cookies are cut out with cookie cutters.
+These sugar cookies are made using the "rolled cookie" method, where the dough is rolled out and the cookies are cut out with cookie cutters.
 This means you can make cookies in whatever festive shapes you like.

 A few tips: